dwenzel/events-docker-boilerplate/documentation/PROJECT-TYPO3.md

 touch app/FIRST_INSTALL app/.gitkeep
 ```

+This creates an empty TYPO3 project in app/web.
+All existing files will be removed!
 Feel free to modify your TYPO3 installation in your `app/` (a shared folder of Docker),
 most of the time there is no need to enter any Docker container.